369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 ## Simple Pattern Recognition

-To illustrate this further we can use the classic example of using a single layer perceptron to recognise if the object given is an apple or an orange based off of 3 features that out put a +1 or -1 dependant of the outcome.
+To illustrate this further we can use the classic example of using a single layer perceptron to recognise if the object given is an apple or an orange based off of 3 features that output a +1 or -1 dependant of the outcome.

 The features we will be using are:
 * Weight
 * Shape - round or elliptical
 * Texture - smooth or rough

-For instance, if the fruit weighs more than a predetermined amount it will out put 1, less than taht and it will be -1.
+For instance, if the fruit weighs more than a predetermined amount it will output 1, less than that and it will be -1.

-For the remainder of this exaple we will use 2 prototype feature vectors for an apple and an orange like so:
+For the remainder of this example we will use 2 prototype feature vectors for an apple and an orange like so:
 ```
 if
 	    | shape |